gambiamoh/devops-at-mohgm/elmis/upkeep/lotcode_issues/automation/README.md

 # DevOps Tools and Docs - MoH Gambia

-A set of python scripts to automate the fixing of lotcode issues in the in the eLMIS system caused by the Master Data upload.
+A set of python scripts to automate the fixing of lotcode issues in the eLMIS system caused by the Master Data upload.
 <br>
 <br>